Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 Èitar found him at the Threshold Market.

 The information broker materialized from the crowd like smoke taking form—a woman his own age, dark-haired, dark-eyed, with a pattern-constrained's careful blankness and a survivor's sharp attention.
-She'd been selling secrets in Fonváros for fifteen years, and Vèirnav had been buying them for almost as long.
+She'd been selling information in Fonváros for fifteen years, and Vèirnav had been buying it for almost as long.

 "You look terrible," she said, falling into step beside him.
 "The dead keeping you up?"